logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/creation/redshift.md

 1. Go into the Project's settings.
 2. Select "Compute configuration".
 3. Select "Spark".
-4. Under "Additional Jars" choose to "Upload new file" to upload the driver jar file.
+4. Under "Additional Jars" choose "Upload new file" to upload the driver jar file.

 <figure markdown>
   ![Redshift Driver Job and Jupyter Configuration](../../../../assets/images/guides/fs/storage_connector/jupyter_config.png)
   <figcaption>Attaching the Redshift Driver to all Jobs and Jupyter Instances of the Project</figcaption>
 </figure>

-Alternatively, you can choose "From Project" option to choose an already existing jar file in the Project.
-For this, you will first have to upload a jar file in Project using the File Browser if not already, and then choose the desired file using the "From Project" option.
-To upload the jar file in Project through File Browser, see below example:
+Alternatively, you can choose the "From Project" option.
+You will first have to upload the jar file to the Project using the File Browser.
+After you have uploaded the jar file, you can select it using the "From Project" option.
+To upload the jar file to the Project through the File Browser, see the example below:

    1. Open File Browser
    2. Navigate to "Resources" directory